markcurtis1970/envelope/README.md

 2. Modify the constants in the `__main__` block of the code.
 3. Run it, print the PDF using whatever PDF program you like.

-## Additions
+## Modifications and Additions

 Adapted to include modofications to allow passing in of from address also from a csv file.
 Argument checks for input and such.

-Pushed additions into a new script to try and preserve the original script to reference back to
+Pushed additions into a new script to try and preserve the original script to reference back to.

+### Scripts and useage

+`envelope.py`

+This script is simply run, and pulls addresses from the local fiel address.csv.
+The from address is set in the code.
+Remember the script will ignore the first line in the address.csv file as it assumes a header row.
+It also has a useful little feature to put a "yes" into the last column to select wether to print or not

+`christmas-envelope.py`

+Modified from the above script, takes two arguments of csv files for "to" addresses and "from" addresses.
+It also changes the size of the font anf font type to allow to different size "from" and "to" address.